lucaferranti/DedekindCutArithmetic.jl/README.md

 ## Quickstart example

-The following snippet shows how to define the maximum of a function $f: [0, 1] \rightarrow \mathbb{R}$ using Dedekind cuts and how to use it to actually compute the maximum of a given function.
+The following snippet shows how to define the squareroot of a number and the maximum of a function $f: [0, 1] \rightarrow \mathbb{R}$ using Dedekind cuts.
+It also shows this definition is actually computable and can be used to give a tight rigorous bound of the value.

 ```julia
 using DedekindCutArithmetic